Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Introduction

+Third, we have also shown that the solution of \eqref{eq:main-SDE} is the limit of the corresponding Picard’s successive approximations.
+This extends to the non-smooth case the corresponding results from \cite{Yam81,Tan92,NO22}.

-Finally, the class of considered driving L\'evy processes is fairly large.
+Fourth, the class of considered driving L\'evy processes is fairly large.
 It is similar to \cite{KSEM2019}, so it includes not only the standard stable processes but also their different ``relatives''.
-The conditions on the L\'evy process, see \ref{A:1}--\ref{A:3} below, are easy to verify for various examples, see \cref{Sec:ex}.
+The conditions on the L\'evy process, see \ref{A:1}--\ref{A:3} below, are rather general and are easy to verify for various examples, see \cref{Sec:ex}.

+Finally, as a byproduct of our proofs, we obtain significant improvements in a different but related problem of numerical stochastic analysis: the question of approximating additive functionals of stochastic processes given high-frequency observations.
+To wit, consider an $\mathbb{R}^d$-valued stochastic process $Y$, a measurable function $f: \mathbb{R}^d \to \mathbb{R}^d$, and the 'occupation time functional'

+Approximation of $\Gamma$ is an interesting question in itself (for a detailed overview of the literature, we refer to \cite[Section~1]{Alt}).
+A natural estimation scheme is given by

+where $Y^n$ is the process approximating $Y$.
+If the increments of $Y$ can be simulated directly, then one can, of course, take $Y^n:=Y$.
+For the case where $Y$ is a Markov process, whose density satisfies certain estimates (e.g., $Y$ is an $\alpha$-stable process), $Y^n=Y$, and $f$ is a bounded or H\"older continuous function, $L_p$ error bounds for $\Gamma-\Gamma^n$ were obtained in \cite{GK14, GKK15}.
+For the case $p=2$, Altmeyer \cite{Alt} improved the convergence rate to the one which was shown to be optimal in some setups \cite{AltG, Mark22}.

+In this article, we take the best of both worlds.
+Namely, we obtain the $L_p$ convergence rate for the error $\Gamma-\Gamma^n$ as in \cite{Alt} but for general $p\ge2$.
+Furthermore, we provide $L_p$ bounds on the convergence rate of the error for the case $Y^n\neq Y$.
+This is relevant if the process $Y$ cannot be simulated directly (this is often the case if $Y$ is a solution to SDE \eqref{eq:main-SDE}) and we have access only to its approximation $Y^n$ (which can be its Euler approximation \eqref{eq:EMsde}).